-Wall Street mixed after earnings reports; 3M weighs on Dow
+Wall Street mixed on earnings reports; trade worries resurface

 Data on Thursday was mixed as new orders for key U.S.-made capital goods fell more than expected in September, while a private survey showed higher-than-expected factory activity in the month of October.

-Lam Research Corp (LRCX.O) jumped 12%, boosting the Philadelphia Semiconductor Index .SOX by 2% after the chip equipment maker forecast strong results for the December quarter.
+Lam Research Corp (LRCX.O) jumped 11.3%, providing the biggest boost to the Philadelphia Semiconductor Index .SOX, which rose 2% after the chip equipment maker forecast strong results for the December quarter.

 Other high profile companies including Amazon.com Inc (AMZN.O), Intel Corp (INTC.O) and Visa Inc (V.N) are slated to report after markets close on Thursday.

-Advancing issues outnumbered decliners by a 1.07-to-1 ratio on the NYSE.
-Declining issues outnumbered advancers for a 1.05-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.16-to-1 ratio on the NYSE and for a 1.34-to-1 ratio on the Nasdaq.

 Reporting by Shreyashi Sanyal and Arjun Panchadar in Bengaluru; Editing by Bernard Orr and Anil D'Silva